Angel Hong

-Hongshih (born as Hong Shih-han on 7 January 1988) is a Taiwanese actress and singer who is a member of girl group Popu Lady.
+Hongshih (born as Hong Shih-han on 7 January 1988) is a Taiwanese actress and singer, and former member of girl group Popu Lady.
 She entered the entertainment industry in 2005 hosting music programs and being part of the audition show Blackie's Teenage Club, but wasn't chosen as a member of new girl group Hey Girl.
 She graduated in hotel management from Jinwen University of Science and Technology.

 In 2016, she starred in TV series Behind Your Smile.